 Business hours

-Working hours are generally between 8am and 4pm, Monday to Friday.
-Many Poles do not usually take a formal lunch break during the working day.
+Working hours in Poland are generally between 8am and 4pm, Monday to Friday.
+Many Poles do not usually take a formal lunch break during the working day, preferring to work through and finish earlier.
 If business lunches are held, they take place from around 4pm and may continue into the evening.
-Most Poles take their summer vacations in July and August, so it is worth bearing this in mind if planning meetings or business trips to Poland during this time.
+Most Poles take their summer holidays in July and August, so it is worth bearing this in mind if you're planning meetings or business trips to Poland during this time.

 Business language

-Polish is the official language of business in Poland, although English may be understood and spoken in business circles in larger cities.
+Polish is the official language of business in Poland, although English is widely understood and spoken in business circles, particularly in larger cities.
+A translator is not typically necessary for meetings in major cities but might be helpful when dealing with older executives or in smaller towns.

 Dress

 Business dress in Poland is formal and conservative.
-Businesswomen tend to wear suits with skirts or trousers, while businessmen generally wear dark suits and ties.
+Businesswomen tend to wear suits with skirts or trousers, while businessmen generally wear dark suits and ties, especially for initial meetings.
+In tech companies and creative industries, dress codes have relaxed somewhat in recent years, but it's always better to err on the side of formality for your first interactions.

 Greetings